Unidata/awips2/docs/appendix/common-problems.md

 This problem is most commonly seen with the direct Windows installation.
 It can also manifest in the Mac installation (and is possible on Linux), and the root of the problem is not having Python installed properly for CAVE to use the packages.

-If the [Windows installation](install-cave.md#download-and-installation-instructions_2) was not completed properly, it is possible to see incorrect behavior when loading certain products.
-These are derived products which use the local machine to create and render the data.
+There are derived products which use the local machine to create and render the data.
 This creation is dependent upon python and its required packages working correctly.
 The dataset will be available in the menus and product browser, but when loaded, no data is drawn on the editor, but an entry is added to the legend.
 ![failed load](../images/failedJepMetarLoad.png)

 You may see an error that mentions the python package, **jep**.